-Desktop.ini Editor v1.0 is a free software allows you make changes in the hidden desktop.ini files.
+Desktop.ini Editor v1.0 is a free software that allows you to make changes in the hidden desktop.ini files.
 You might have known that this file includes Windows folder arrangement details and is located in every folder.
 We have written an article in this concern here – Why Are Grayed Out Desktop.ini Files Everywhere In Windows 10?
 When you edit a folder setting or layout, this file is automatically created to accumulate those modifications.
-You can use Use Desktop.ini Editor Tool to Change Folder Attributes on Windows very easily.
+You can use Desktop.ini Editor Tool to Change Folder Attributes on Windows very easily.

 Desktop.ini editör helps you to edit desktop.ini files and customize folder icons, Folder Infotip, include CLSID, reset folder settings to default.
 This freeware is very important when Windows resist ignoring any changes to desktop.ini.
 You can modify Folder name, Folder infotip, Folder icon, Add CLSID for Default, My Computer, My Network Places, Control panel, Printers, and Recycle Bin.
 You can use another tool RegistryChangesView to Take a Snapshot of Registry Editor in Windows.

 In addition, the desktop.ini file contains multiple attributes but the following custom attributes are the most common: –

 ConfiConfirmFileOp – This attribute ensures to prompt a warning “You Are Deleting a System Folder” while eliminating or moving the folder.

 IconFile – When you change the icon for a folder, Desktop.ini add its entry to file name.

 IconIndex – The attribute includes this entry to determine the index for a custom icon.
 In case, if the file assigned to IconFile comprises only default icon, leave the IconIndex to 0.

 InfoTip – This entry specifies the information you view while hovering your cursor on a folder.
 You can see a tutorial about this – How to Disable Infotip in Windows 10.